viditmody/web-scraper-using-node-js/README.md

    ```sh
    http://localhost:8080
    ```
-2. Enter the webpage you want to scrap all the '''sh <a> ''' tags and hit submit.
+2. Enter the webpage you want to scrap all the <a> tags and hit submit.